mariusz360/postally_addressable/README.md

-# PostallyAddressable (Beta)
+# PostallyAddressable

 PostallyAddressable lets you add postal addresses to your models.
 The postal addresses are all saved in one place using polymorphism, so you don't have to create additional columns when tracking a new model's address.
-You also have the ability to save the latitude, longitude, and time zone to the postal address if your application requires that data.
-PostallyAddressable still requires proper documentation and tests.
+You can also save the latitude, longitude, and time zone to the postal address if your application requires that information.

 ## Todo